-Nagashima Ohno & Tsunematsu JP Tower, 2-7-2 Marunouchi Chiyoda-ku, Tokyo 100-7036 Japan Tel:+81 3 6889 7000Email:mai\umezawa@noandt.comURL:www.noandt.com
+Nagashima Ohno & Tsunematsu JP Tower, 2-7-2 Marunouchi Chiyoda-ku, Tokyo 100-7036 Japan Tel: +81 3 6889 7000

+Email: mai_umezawa@noandt.com

+URL: www.noandt.com

 Nagashima Ohno & Tsunematsu is the first integrated full-service law firm in Japan and one of the foremost providers of international and commercial legal services based in Tokyo.
-The firm's overseas network includes offices in New York, Singapore, Bangkok, Ho Chi Minh City, Hanoi and Shanghai, and collaborative relationships with prominent local law firms throughout Asia and other regions.
+The firm's overseas network includes locations in New York, Singapore, Bangkok, Ho Chi Minh City, Hanoi, Jakarta and Shanghai, and collaborative relationships with prominent local law firms.
 In representing our leading domestic and international clients, we have successfully structured and negotiated many of the largest and most significant corporate, finance and real estate transactions related to Japan.
-The firm has extensive corporate and litigation capabilities spanning key commercial areas such as antitrust, intellectual property, labour and taxation, and is known for path-breaking domestic and cross-border risk management/corporate governance cases and large-scale corporate reorganisations.
-The over 500 lawyers of the firm, including about 40 experienced attorneys from various jurisdictions outside Japan, work together in customised teams to provide clients with the expertise and experience specifically required for each client matter.
+In addition to our capabilities spanning key commercial areas, the firm is known for path-breaking domestic and cross-border risk management/corporate governance cases and large-scale corporate reorganisations.
+The over 500 lawyers of the firm work together in customised teams to provide clients with the expertise and experience specifically required for each client matter.